Flattop Mountain Shuttle

 Click here for a live webcam of the parking lot and the mountain.

-2. What are some other ways to get to and from Flattop?
+2. What are some other ways to get to/from Flattop?

 Rent a bike and ride it 16 miles on a bike-friendly route to the trailhead, hike, then bike back.
 The first half of the bike ride is flat.
 Then there is a one-mile-long steep hill climb.
 After that first hill, it's slightly uphill for the next two miles.
 However, after that, the last three miles are very steep.
-To bypass the last section of the steep road, at the intersection of Hillside and Upper Huffman, hold up a sign that says "FLATTOP" and make a happy face out of the O. You will immediately get a ride from a pick-up truck or a car with a bike rack on its back (every other vehicle in Anchorage) the rest of the way to the trailhead from a healthy, active, positive, outgoing, helpful person.
+After finishing your hike, choose between singletrack mountain bike descent, road, or a combination of the two.

-Rent an ebike from us for between $42 and $60 and ride it to the trailhead.
-Rent an electric mountain bike if you want to return on mountain bike trails.
+Rent an ebike from us for between $42 and $60 and ride it to and from the trailhead.
+Battery has enough juice to get you there and back.

-C) City Bus to south Anchorage for $2 then Uber or Taxi the rest of the way to the mountain.
+D) Combination bus and cab.
+Take the People Mover City Bus to south Anchorage for $2 then Uber or Taxi the rest of the way.
 The number 35 bus is a straight shot from downtown to the Dimond Center.
-It will cost about $22 to Uber, Lyft, or taxi the rest of the way to the trailhead.
+Unless flex fares from high demand are in effect, the fare should be about $30 one way with Rideshare or a cab.

-3) If less than 7 people sign up for your shuttle and those that have signed up are unwilling to make up the difference in revenue ($175) you need to run, what are my/otherur other options?
+3) If less than 7 people sign up for your shuttle and those that have signed up are unwilling to make up the difference in revenue ($175) you need to run, will you introduce me/us to the other hikers who also want to go so we can split the cost of a Rideshare or cab?

 4. What footwear is best for this hike?

-In May when there is still snow, hiking boots are needed.
-From June - September trail running shoes or sneakers with good traction are the best choice for most people although some people still prefer higher ankle support.
+This year, from late May through early June, there is still a lot of snow and mud on the trail so hiking boots are needed.
+(You will also need gloves for the headwall just below the summit.)
+From mid June - September, trail running shoes or sneakers with good traction are the best choice for most people although some people still prefer higher ankle support.

 4. What should I wear?